Mx. Luna Corbden (@[email protected])

 Decolonizing Therapy: Why Apolitical Mental Health Care Doesn’t Work

-In the U.S., African Americans and indigenous communities experience disproportionately higher rates of depression because of structural racism and racial biases and prejudice.
 But when they walk inside a psychologist's office feeling rightfully upset or angry, the problem is no longer about racism and discrimination.
 Instead, they're told they have high aggression, or problems with impulse control.

 2022-11-22T17:35:09.986327Z